My back hurts when I sleep on my back

 STEP

-Posture that causes back pain
+Postures that cause lower back pain

 Sleeping with a swayback